trinm1987/villagCoin/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, doing so could result in a broken UI.
 Therefore, building with Qt5 is recommended.

-Build Dash Core
+Build VillageCoin Core
 ------------------------

-1. Clone the Dash Core source code and cd into `dash`
+1. Clone the VillageCoin Core source code and cd into `dash`

         git clone https://github.com/dashpay/dash
         cd dash

-2. Build Dash Core:
+2. Build VillageCoin Core:

     Configure and build the headless dash binaries as well as the GUI (if Qt is found).